-The classic cable-controlled throttle systems worked just fine in most cars - until tough emissions control and fuel economy standards made these mechanical connections obsolete, late in the 1980s.
+The classic cable-controlled throttle systems worked fine in most cars until tough emissions control and fuel economy standards made these mechanical connections obsolete in the late 1980s.
 Super-precise computer controls became the only way to run engines cleanly and increase gas mileage to the mandated levels.
-The engine control computers developed back then were able to continuously make fine adjustments to the air-fuel mixture, based on your car's speed, the outside temperature, how much power you needed at a given moment, and a variety of other inputs.
+The engine control computers developed back then could continuously adjust the air-fuel mixture, based on your car's speed, the outside temperature, how much power you needed at a given moment, and various other inputs.
 These "drive by wire" ETC systems have steadily evolved since those early days.
 They are much more sophisticated today than ever before.

 - Control your car's idling

 - Oversee the operation of your traction control and stability control

 - Cut the power when your automatic emergency braking is activated

 - Assist with transmission functions like sport and winter modes